TSherpa10/moodzy/README.md

 ### Usage Guide:

-STEP 1: in one terminal (T1), navigate to the frontend folder, run `npm i` and then run `npm run proto-generate`
+STEP 1: in one terminal (T1), navigate to the frontend folder, run the following:

+- `npm i`
+- `npm proto-generate`
+- `npm run dev`

-STEP 2: in another terminal window (T2), navigate to the backend folder, run `npm i` and then run `npm run dev`
+STEP 2: in another terminal window (T2), navigate to the backend folder, run the following:

+- `npm i`
+- `npm proto-generate`
+- `npx tsc -p .` (from backend root dir)
+- `npm run postbuild`
-STEP 3: in (T1), finally run `npm run dev`
+- `npm run dev`

+STEP 3: in your last terminal window (T3, optional if you have an external message publisher service), navigate to the backend folder, run the following:
+(assuming you completed step 2)
+- `node dist/subscriber.js`

 STEP 4: open localhost:5173 (if not auto-opened) and enjoy the demo!